Skip to content

 A New Experience of Relaxing that You Will Remember Forever: Langkawi, Malaysia

-Location: The north side of Kuala Lumpur, in the state of Kedah.
+Location: The north side of Kuala Lumpur, in Kedah.

-How to reach: The quickest and most cost-effective way to go to Langkawi from Kuala Lumpur is to take a flight of around one hour which costs $36.
-Alternatively, if you do not want to go to the capital, you may book a direct trip to Langkawi International Airport instead.
+How to reach: The quickest and most cost-effective way to Langkawi from Kuala Lumpur is to take a one-hour flight that costs $36.
+Alternatively, you may book a direct trip to Langkawi International Airport instead if you do not want to visit the capital.

 Otherwise, if you’re looking for a less expensive option, you might take a bus from Hentian Duta to Kuala Perlis instead.
-After that, you’ll board a ferry bus to go to your ultimate destination.
+Afterwards, you’ll board a ferry bus to your ultimate destination.
 The whole trip will take around 9 hours and cost you $20.

 Price: A day will cost you around $40.